 Traditionally, states have had a limited role in the maritime industry.
 With regard to government, maritime commerce is largely a federal and local responsibility.
 For example, the U.S. Coast Guard regulates shipping, and the Army Corps of Engineers plans and constructs waterway improvements.
 Local entities such as cities, counties or port authorities typically work with the private sector to develop ports.
 Despite the critical role ports play in each state’s economy, most state transportation agencies are uninvolved.

 As a contrast, Florida has stepped out as a leader in port development.
 The state sees its seaports as the key to economic development, competitiveness and job growth.
-The Florida Ports Council notes that for every dollar invested in Florida seaports, the state sees an additional 6.90 in economic activity.
-For that reason, the state invested $642 million in on-port infrastructure projects between 2011-14.
+The Florida Ports Council notes that for every dollar invested in Florida seaports, the state sees an additional $6.90 in economic activity.
+For that reason, the state invested $1.2 billion in port infrastructure projects between 2011-17.
 Florida’s thoughtful port and economic development program shames every Great Lakes state.
 Illinois ports handle more waterborne commerce than Florida ports, yet the state has no focus on ports.
 With more than 20 federally authorized commercial harbors, and twice the shoreline of Florida, the State of Michigan largely ignores its ports and has failed to strategically leverage these assets to grow its economy.
 The same can be said for Ohio.

 The Wisconsin program should be replicated, and Great Lakes Governors have called for just that.
 In early 2016, a regional maritime strategy released by the Conference of Great Lakes Governors and Premiers called for port investment by states.
 Great Lakes states should follow-up on that recommendation and enact harbor assistance programs to benefit port communities, facilitate the movement of commerce and stimulate economic development.